 In July 2001, the initial meeting of the first IAIA Branch was held in the Washington, DC Area (IAIA-WAB), with the intent of increasing the frequency of interactions among the area's IAIA members (residents of DC and many IAIA members who visit the area).
-The resultant change has been from a once-a-year encounter at the international conference event to monthly gatherings.
+The resultant change has been from a once-a-year encounter at the international conference event to 6-10 gatherings a year.